location-pin

 • Your home replacement cost.

 This does not mean the market value of your home; it means how much it would take to rebuild it.
 The amount is calculated by considering things like the year your home was built, the age of your roof, the type of foundation you have, and any renovations you have done.
-A qualified insurance broker can help you determine the accurate replacement value of your home.
+A qualified insurance broker will help you determine the accurate replacement value of your home.

 • What belongings you have inside your home.